brunogcarneiro/spring-cache-mockito-incompatibility/README.md

 # spring-cache-mockito-incompatibility
-Presents bugs faced when trying to use Mockito to stub a method annotated with @Cacheable
+Presents bugs faced when trying to use Mockito with Spring Cache.

+This repo was created to be a sample to this StackOveflow question: